avajustice/outfit-suggester/README.md

 # Outfit Suggester
 Outfit Suggester is a three-tier application that suggests outfits from clothes in your wardrobe!
-The client is a web app, the server uses Node.js, and the database uses SQLite.
-To try out the website, go to https://outfitsuggester.avajustice.com and follow the instructions at the bottom of the README.
+The client is a web app, the server uses Node.js, and it uses a SQLite database.
+To try out the website, go to https://outfitsuggester.avajustice.com and follow the [instructions](#tutorial) at the bottom of the README.

-## Configuration
+## Developer Instructions
-Set `webServiceURL` in `main.js` to the URL of the web service instance.
-By default, it points to root of the site.

-## Install Node
+### Install Node
 On Ubuntu:
 ```
 $ curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash -